Please use our A-Z INDEX to navigate this site where page links may lead to other sites

 Randy MacEwen, chief executive of Canada’s Ballard Power, one of the world’s largest fuel cell manufacturers, is quoted as saying: “If you look at what China did in solar, in wind and in battery electric vehicles the subsidy tap was opened and it brought a lot of capital and companies to these new markets, which resulted in China being the leader in all three of these segments,” “We expect to see something similar with the fuel cell industry.”

-As the competition hots-up, while hydrogen production might seem like a good idea at the moment, it will fail as a commercial proposition when it comes to energy cost per square kilometer - or as we like to call it Miles Per Hectare (just because we like the acronym MPH) as opposed to battery storage, but could rebound again in many years time when the raw materials can no longer be recycled for batteries.
+As the competition hots-up, while hydrogen production might seem like a good idea at the moment, it will fail as a commercial proposition when it comes to energy cost per square kilometer - or as we like to call it Miles Per Hectare (just because we like the acronym MPH) as opposed to battery storage, but could rebound again in many years time when the raw materials can no longer be recycled for batteries and hydrogen production becomes cheaper.
 At that point hydrogen gives us a backstop, and hang the expense.

 If we can afford to wait that long - no worries.
 If we want a practical solution for the next 50 years within 10 years, it may be that we should go the battery route and build compatibility into our vehicles and service facilities.